qalipsis/qalipsis-examples/mqtt/README.md

 ## How to start the scenario
 1. Start the container for MQTT from the `docker-compose.yml` with the command `docker-compose up` next to this README file
-2. Execute the Gradle task `runCampaignProduceAndConsume` with the command `gradle :mqtt:runCampaignProduceAndConsume` to see the produce and consume scenario in action.
+2. Execute the Gradle task `runCampaignForProduceAndConsume` with the command `gradle :mqtt:runCampaignForProduceAndConsume` to see the produce and consume scenario in action.